raychcom/raychcom.github.io/index.md

     - label: "Guppy Livestream"
       url: "https://www.twitch.tv/raych_com"
 read_time: false
-excerpt: "Curated soundtracks.
+# excerpt: "Curated soundtracks.
 Pet chaos.
 Digital experiments.
 By me, Raych 🐢"
+excerpt: "Domain names are like $15/year 🤷🏻‍♀️, so here we are."
 intro:
   - excerpt: 'Updates weekly.
 Expect playlists, pets, and projects — all from a data wrangler with a fish tank.'
 ---